JDBC driver #

 Connection information #

-Adding it to your application varies for each application.
-Refer to it’s documentation.
+Adding the JDBC driver to your application varies for each application.

-Some applications, such as DBeaver, automatically download and configure the driver.
+Some applications, such as DBeaver, automatically download and configure the driver, or include it by default and no action is necessary.

 Create the connection to the cluster #